-What is the number one fear of every producer who is using The Board of Trade for the first time?
+What is the number one fear of every producer using The Board of Trade for the first time?
 No, it’s not that they will make more money than they know what to do with.
-It’s that they’ll end up on a margin call that will cause them to lose the farm.
-Maybe it’s not quite that dramatic, but to some, the margin call fear balloons into that and handicaps them from ever wanting to come near The Board.
+It’s that they’ll end up on a margin call and potentially lose the farm.
+Maybe it’s not quite that dramatic, but to some, a fear of margin call can handicap them from ever wanting to come near The Board.
 And that’s a real shame because The Board of Trade offers many advantages to producers that they’ll never be able to utilize.
 Don’t get me wrong, margin calls are altogether a possibility when using futures & options because of the leverage that’s offered by these contracts.
 However, when properly margined on the front end and when properly monitored, margin calls can be controlled.

 What is a margin call?